 Send us a statutory declaration

 If you’re not responsible for the vehicle littering, you can send us a statutory declaration.

 A statutory declaration is a legal document where you can tell us (nominate) either:

 - who littered from your vehicle

 - who was responsible for your vehicle at the time.
 For example, if you loaned your car to someone else when the littering happened.

 You must give us the person’s full name and residential address.
 We’ll reissue the fine to the person you name.
 If you don’t know the person’s address, you must give us reasons why.

-You can also use the statutory declaration form to provide a detailed statement about why you are not responsible, and why you can’t name who is responsible.
+You can also use a statutory declaration form to provide a detailed statement about why you are not responsible, and why you can’t name who is responsible.

-To send us a statutory declaration, fill out either the:
+To send us a statutory declaration, fill out the relevant statutory declaration form.